Overview

 MNO Community-Based Water Quality Monitoring Program

-The Program also includes site specific laboratory analysis of water samples to test for nutrients, hydrocarbons and metals, including methylmercury (MeHg) as well as baitfish laboratory analysis for MeHg.
+Guardians collect baitfish 1-2 times per year and send the samples for laboratory analysis of methylmercury (MeHg).
 MeHg is a form of mercury that can travel through the food chain and bioaccumulate in fish tissue and subsequently in humans that consume them.
 Climate change has the potential to affect MeHg levels in aquatic environments, so it is important to track any fluctuations over time.

-For more information on the Program and to join our waiting list for future training workshops for MNO citizens, please email watermonitor@metisnation.org
+For more information on the Program and to join our waitlist for future training workshops for MNO citizens, please email: watermonitor@metisnation.org

 The MNO has received funding from Crown-Indigenous Relations, Northern Affairs Canada, and Environment and Climate Change Canada to support the development of a Métis Guardians environmental monitoring program.